OliviaEllulStevens/MMNPreprocessing/README.md

+## MMN Preprocessing
-Adapting the [LuckLab ERPCORE EEG Preprocessing Pipeline](https://github.com/lucklab/ERP_CORE) to find MMN and practice with pipelie execution.
+Adapting the [LuckLab ERPCORE EEG Preprocessing Pipeline](https://github.com/lucklab/ERP_CORE) to find MMN and practice with pipeline execution.

 ### What Have I Learnt From This Experience?
 - Practice with EEG Preprocessing and experimental design.